TangoJ-Labs/fabric-production-tutorials/outer_rim_trade/README.md

 ><br>
 >
 >**1.11) Register the orderer profile**
+><br>DO NOT USE "--id.type orderer" - it will be registered as having two OUs, causing an error.
+You could use "client" since the configtx.yaml file includes "client" in the "Writers" category, but "peer" is always included, so safe to just classify as "peer"
->>`fabric-ca-client register -d --id.name huttcorp-orderer --id.secret ordererpw --id.type orderer`
+>>`fabric-ca-client register -d --id.name huttcorp-orderer --id.secret ordererpw --id.type peer`
 >
 ><br>
 >
 >**1.12) Register the peer profile**
+><br>"--id.type peer" necessary when using NodeOUs and an endorsement policy requiring "peer" endorsement
 >>`fabric-ca-client register -d --id.name huttcorp-peer0 --id.secret peerpw --id.type peer`
 >
 ><br>